Positivity of direct images of fiberwise Ricci-flat metrics on Calabi-Yau fibrations: Abstract

 \section{Abstract}

 Let $X$ be a K\"ahler manifold which is fibered over a complex manifold $Y$ such that every fiber is a Calabi-Yau manifold.
 Let $\omega$ be a fixed K\"ahler form on $X$.
-By Calabi and Yau's theorem, there exists a unique Ricci-flat K\"ahler form $\rho\vert_{X_y}$ for each fiber, which is cohomologous to $\omega\vert_{X_y}$.
+By Yau's theorem, there exists a unique Ricci-flat K\"ahler form $\rho\vert_{X_y}$ for each fiber, which is cohomologous to $\omega\vert_{X_y}$.
 This family of Ricci-flat K\"ahler forms $\rho\vert_{X_y}$ induces a smooth $(1,1)$-form $\rho$ on $X$ with a normalization condition.
-In this paper, we prove that the direct image of $\rho^{n+1}$ is positive on the base $Y$ and that there exists a lower bound of $\rho$ which is given by the Green kernel on each fiber and the Weil-Petersson metric on $Y$.
+In this paper, we prove that the direct image of $\rho^{n+1}$ is positive on the base $Y$.
 We also discuss several byproducts, among them the local triviality of families of Calabi-Yau manifolds.